chainloop-dev/chainloop/app/controlplane/plugins/README.md

 Chainloop plugins are a way to add functionality to Chainloop by integrating with third-parties.

+> NOTE: Currently, our plugin framework has the limitation that it requires any new plugin to be added to Chainloop's Control Plane source code and released with it.
+In other words, you can not develop a plugin on your end, and test it out in an existing instance of Chainloop.
+[There are plans](https://github.com/chainloop-dev/chainloop/issues/195) to change this behavior, stay tuned.

 Currently we only support one type, fanOut plugins.
 A FanOut plugin implements logic that will get executed when attestations or materials are received.
 This logic can be anything from sending a Slack message, uploading the attestation to a storage backend or sending a Software Bill Of Materials (SBOMs) to Dependency-Track for analysis, for example.

 ![FanOut Plugin](../../../docs/img/fanout.png)